Korea Arrival Checklist — EPIK & Non-EPIK Tracks

 Do I need a Korean bank account before I arrive?

-No — you cannot.
+No — it is not possible.
 Korean banks require an RC or passport + alien registration number (from your employer) to open an account.
 The account opening happens in your first week once you are physically in Korea.
-This is why USD cash for the first 48–72 hours matters.
+This is why carrying Korean won (KRW) cash for the first 48–72 hours matters — USD is not spendable at Korean taxis, convenience stores, or restaurants.

 What if I arrive outside business hours?

-Evening and weekend arrivals are fine for EPIK intakes because the program plans shuttles around flight schedules.
-For GEPIK, SMOE, GOE, or academy placements, coordinate with Korvia in advance — your recruiter will either meet you at the airport, arrange a hotel pickup, or give you the taxi / express-bus instructions to reach your city.
+EPIK arrivals are tightly scheduled to a single morning (before 12:00 KST on the arrival date specified in your separate Korvia arrival document), so this generally does not come up — if your flight lands after the cutoff you must fly in a day early at your own expense.
+Non-EPIK teachers have more flexibility, but still coordinate with Korvia in advance — your recruiter will either meet you at the airport, arrange a hotel pickup, or give you the taxi / express-bus / KTX instructions to reach your city.
 Never improvise a late-night arrival without telling someone.

 Is the checklist different for Canadian / UK / Australian / South African teachers?